cartographica/mygeorgia/README.md

 # Welcome to MyGeorgia Project Repository!

-**MyGeorgia** is a project of the Georgian-based Cartographic Company ["Geoland"](http://geoland.ge/).

-The project aims to provide to users the best and comprehensive coverage of Georgia - for free!
+The **MyGeorgia** project aims to provide to users the best and comprehensive coverage of Georgia - for free!

 ### The online map characteristics
 - <img width="20px" src="https://upload.wikimedia.org/wikipedia/commons/c/c0/Language_icon.png">  Languages: **Georgian** and **English**